simul/simul.github.io/unrealengine/index.md

 After this, restart the editor.

+Adding trueSKY to your level
+---
 * Press "Window->Add Sequence to Scene" -- this adds a TrueSkySequenceActor to the current level.

  <a href="http://simul.co/wp-content/uploads/2014/07/UE4_AddSequence.png"><img src="http://simul.co/wp-content/uploads/2014/07/UE4_AddSequence-81x300.png"/></a>

 This actor provides a reference to a sequence asset which is rendered.
 Choose the actor (from "World Outliner" window).
-In the "Details" window, set the reference to a TrueSky Sequence asset (read below how to create one) in the "Active Sequence" property.
+In the "Details" window, set the reference to a TrueSky Sequence asset (see below for information on how to create one) in the "Active Sequence" property.

 * To create a new TrueSkySequence asset, go to the "Content Browser" window.
 Press "New Asset" button (or do a right mouse click inside the window) to open an asset selection window.
-Choose "Miscellaneous / TrueSky Sequence Asset".
+Choose "Miscellaneous / trueSKY Sequence Asset".
 A new asset will be created.
 Now you can rename/save/delete it.

 <a href="http://simul.co/wp-content/uploads/2014/07/UE4_CreateAsset.png"><img src="http://simul.co/wp-content/uploads/2014/07/UE4_CreateAsset-233x300.png"/></a>